Skip to main content

 It is the responsibility of content creators, including faculty, staff, and campus units, to ensure that all digital materials meet established accessibility standards.
 This includes documents, videos, presentations, websites, and digital tools used for teaching, communication, and administrative functions.

-As instructors, we rely heavily on digital platforms to deliver our lessons.
+As instructors, we rely heavily on digital platforms to deliver our courses.
 From online content and learning management systems like ELMS-Canvas to digital documents, multimedia resources, and third-party web applications, digital tools are central to how we teach, share materials, communicate with students, and assess their learning.

-For instance, all instructional videos must include captions, regardless of whether a student requiring captions is enrolled.
+For instance, all instructional videos need to include captions, regardless of whether a student requiring captions is enrolled.
 When we proactively design course content such as videos, documents, and course pages following established accessibility guidelines, we create online learning environments that are more flexible, navigable, and responsive to diverse student needs.
 Designing content with these principles not only removes barriers for students with disabilities but also enhances the overall learning experience by reinforcing comprehension, supporting different learning styles, and making instructional materials more engaging and effective for everyone.

 At UMD, core academic technology tools play a vital role in the instructional learning experience for most students and instructors.
 Each day, over 30,000 students and 2,000 instructors log into ELMS-Canvas, UMD's learning management system.
 Zoom facilitates video conferencing and recording for more than 3,000 online meetings on weekdays, while UMD community members watch over 1,500 hours of online video lectures through Panopto.